zekroTJA/gettest/README.md

 It is designed so that you can spin up a test directory as quickly and frictionless as possible but also keeping all your projects managed so that you can find them later when you need them.

+> [!NOTE]
+> This script levearges the strength of [`fzf`](https://junegunn.github.io/fzf/), so make sure you have it installed to use the full functionality of this script.

 ## Usage

 Simply use the following command to get a new testing directory.